learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 want to give a broad overview of the web and how it works in the broadest terms.
-While you might have heard "web," and "internet" and "server" in many different contexts and places over the years, it's possible that you've never build a cohesive model in your mind that interlinks these problems together.
+While you might have heard "web," and "internet" and "server" in many different contexts and places over the years, it's possible that you've never built a cohesive model in your mind that interlinks these problems together.
 This lesson hopes to help stitch that all together.

 In this lesson we'll go over the essential characteristics of how the web